ryanmohamed/stripe-openai-socket-generation/README.md

 Connection isn't protected, so we should implement 2 namespaces.
 A public channel with no middleware, and an authenticated channel with our previously added session token method.

 Isolates public and protected socket information and allows realtime data flow for any client.

+## Logs
+1. Public and private namespaces added to socket server
+2. Refactored client connection to connect to and disconnect from the appropriate namespace.
+3. Refactored context to cleanly apply and remove listers for socket events
+4. Implemented use of useConnectionCount hook

+### Todo:
+1. Implement same functionality for pool connections (private connections)
+2. Implement token functionality, add to middleware checks performed by socket server